 How orchid potting mix properties can affect other plants growth

-Some plants will love and grow well in orchid potting mix.
-Those plants are orchids relatives like air plants (Tillandsia).
-They have the same moisture and nutrients absorption mechanism through their roots.
+Some plants will love and grow well in the orchid potting mix.
+Those plants are orchids’ relatives like air plants (Tillandsia).
+They have the same moisture and nutrient absorption mechanism through their roots.

-All plants which use their roots in such way scientists call them epiphytes.
-Also, there are semi-epiphytes plants like a bromeliad.
-You can successfully pot such plants in orchid potting mix.
+All plants use their roots in a such a way scientists call them epiphytes.
+Also, there are semi-epiphyte plants like bromeliad.
+You can successfully pot such plants in an orchid potting mix.

-But the other plants, which they represent the majority of houseplants.
+But the other plants, represent the majority of houseplants.
 Have a normal root system.

 Also, they have tiny roots.
 Those tiny roots cant tolerate the wide spaces between orchid potting mix particles.

 The regular potting mix works well for them.
-Another factor that makes orchid potting mix is not ideal for other non-orchid plants is it drain water very quickly.
+Another factor that makes orchid potting mix not ideal for a wide range of plants is it drains water very quickly.

 Therefore the plants will not get enough drink.
-Lastly, as I mentioned earlier, orchids get a big portion of its nutrients from the air.
+Lastly, as I mentioned earlier, orchids get a significant portion of their nutrients from the air.

-But other plants do not have such privilege.
-The orchid potting mix does not hold nutrients because it will be washed away consistently due to the intense drainage properties.
+But other plants do not have such a privilege.
+The orchid potting mix does not hold nutrients because it will be washed away consistently due to its intense drainage properties.

 Some people asked me specifically whether they can use orchid bark for their plants.